-Conduct a capacity analysis (Level of Service, or "LOS") for each of the above intersections using the Synchro software for the weekday AM and weekday PM peak hours.
+Conduct a capacity analysis (Level of Service, or "LOS") for each of the above intersections using the Synchro software version 11 for the study peak hours.
+The traffic analysis will utilize official traffic signal timing plans from NYSDOT where applicable.
 Summarize the existing LOS in tabular format.

-The most recent pre-COVID three years (2017 to 2019) of available crash data records at the study intersections will be obtained and summarized in tabular form to determine general vehicular safety conditions at the study intersections.
+The most recent pre-COVID three years (2017 to 2019) of available crash data records at the study intersections and segments between them will be obtained and summarized in tabular form to determine general vehicular safety conditions at the study intersections.
+In addition to the study intersections, crash data will be summarized for two additional intersections: